Moving to Portugal. Easy or hard? Packing, supplies, and residency

 7. Small items not sold here: Harry’s razor blades, Baggu bags, and some books in English.

-8. Longboard (needed oversized baggage)
+8. Longboard (needed oversized baggage).

 Supply Runs

-Visiting the US or other countries is a great time to pick up supplies that we can’t find in Portugal.
-In the US we visit great thrift stores and get a whole new waredrobe for the year!
+Visiting the US or other countries is a great time to pick up supplies that we can’t easily find in Portugal.
+In the US, we visit great thrift stores and get a whole new wardrobe for the year!
 We also bring more of our items back to Portugal and restock our medicine bag and pantry.
 Carrying an extra foldable bag or two allows us to take advantage of the resources in the countries we visit.
 Here’s a partial list of items that we might look for on our travels that are difficult for us to find in Portugal.

 • Good pillows are weirdly expensive here, ~80 euros++.

 • Harry’s razor refills from the US.
+(Available from the UK)

-• Candy: Junior Mints, Justins, Swedish Fish, Sweet tarts, red hots, mike & ikes, butterscotch, laffy taffy, milk duds, .
+• Candy: Junior Mints, Justins, Swedish Fish, Sweet tarts, red hots, Mike & Ikes, butterscotch, laffy taffy, milk duds, .
 Bring extra candy to share with others.

 • Pet treats.
 A plus, treats help occupy excited dogs while you unpack.
 Even pets love a present.